kelvinchua1099-alt/DUET_v0/README.md

 | | **shallow committee [14,21,27]** | 27 | 30.2 | **0.9430** | **0.9904** | 0.8674 |
 | | gated route — DUET | 27 or 37 | 33.5 | 0.9423 | 0.9857 | **0.8781** |

+*Latency was measured on a single NVIDIA A100 GPU with batch size 8 and BF16 inference at 504×504 resolution.
+Timing includes model preprocessing and forward inference, but excludes image decoding and disk I/O.*

 ### What the ablation shows

 **Depth is not monotonic.** On both held-out splits, the single-layer L37 baseline is less accurate than single-layer L27 despite being deeper and slower.
 Reading the final available block is therefore a design choice rather than a reliable default.